amized/react-sequencer/README.md

 React Sequencer sets up a a step-based sequencer that transitions through any number of steps with indivdual durations.

-The idea here is that you get a simple, easily-configurable, non-ambiguous state machine and api to control your animation state - and it's totally up to you how you render that state.
-Whether it's through css animation, className animation or use of an external graphics library, you handle that side of things.
+The idea here is that you get a simple, easily-configurable, non-ambiguous state machine and api to control your animations.
+The state is passed to your component and it's totally up to you how you render it - whether it's through css animation, className animation or use of an external graphics library.

 When you create a sequencer you will pass in a configuration array to tell it what the steps are: